ga4gh/refget-compliance-suite/docs/GET_sequence_API/success.md

  * Servers may or may not support other encodings(JSON, fasta etc) but must support a response type of `text/vnd.ga4gh.seq.v1.0.0+plain`.
  * Client can query for a sub-sequence and the server MUST honour.
  * `Accept` header in the requests is optional, if not given default is `text/vnd.ga4gh.seq.v1.0.0+plain` but reponse MUST have a `Content-type` header
+ * Server can support redirection and redirect success requests to an external resource using `301` status code

 These are all the possible success responses associated with this API.
 ### Complete Sequence Queries